The greatest obstacle to finding inner peace is the belief that there is

 something wrong with your experience right now or with the way your

 life is.
 That is pretty obvious, isn't it!
 As long as we are searching

 for an experience other than the one we have, we will never be content

 If only X were different... if only Y would change... then I could experience more peace.

 So, we try to fix ourselves in different ways.
-Although it is undeniable that therapy can offer many benefits, there is also a trap to be aware of.
+Although therapy can undoubtedly offer many benefits, there is also a trap to be aware of.
 By focusing on what is wrong, therapy reinforces the idea that we are in some way broken and incapable of experiencing fulfillment now.

 Have you heard the expression "what you resist persists?"
 By trying to push away the bad stuff or change it into better stuff, we are forever judging this moment as not good enough and therefore postponing our happiness.
 Whenever there is judgement or resistance we cannot be at peace with ourselves.

 Say you are feeling down for example.
-First you are aware of the feeling and then comes the commentary "This is bad.", "Will I never be free of this.", "Everybody seems to be OK except me.", "What on earth is wrong with me" etc.
+First you are aware of the feeling and then comes the commentary "This is bad", "Will I never be free of this", "Everybody seems to be OK except me", "What on earth is wrong with me" and so forth.

 The feeling in itself isn't that bad.
 It is the 'story' around the feeling that robs us of our peace.

 Awareness is the key